srackham/hindsite/doc/design-spec.md

   * https://jekyllrb.com/docs/variables/,
   * https://gohugo.io/variables/).
 - No RSS -- hardly anyone even knows what it is anymore!

+## Template variables
+Template variables are injected into template files during webpage generation.
+There are template variables for document front matter, index generation, configuration parameters and miscellaneous items such as the current date and time.

+Inside a template, variable names are prefixed with a dot and enclosed by double curly braces.
+For example the document `title` variable appears in the template as`{{.title}}`.
+See the Go [html/template package](https://golang.org/pkg/html/template/) more about the use of templates.

+Template variable names are:

+- Alpha-numeric starting with an alpha character.
+- Case sensitive.

 ## Validation and testing